Menu

 The State of Mental Health in Canada: What the Groundbreaking Report Means for Edmonton

 On November 19, 2024, the Canadian Mental Health Association (CMHA) released its inaugural State of Mental Health in Canada report, a comprehensive study that provides a detailed, data-driven analysis of the state of mental health care in the country.
-This groundbreaking report highlights the growing crisis in mental health, underscoring critical issues such as underfunding, gaps in services, and the impact of systemic inequities.
-What’s more, it reveals that Canada is falling short—not only compared to other countries but also in meeting its own human rights and disability-related obligations as set out in international treaties.
+This report highlights the growing crisis in mental health, underscoring critical issues such as underfunding, gaps in services, and the impact of systemic inequities.
+What’s more, it reveals that Canada is falling shorty compared to other countries.

 The Growing Mental Health Crisis in Canada

-The State of Mental Health in Canada report presents an alarming picture of the state of mental health services and outcomes across the country.
+The State of Mental Health in Canada report presents a picture of the state of mental health services and outcomes across the country.
 Here are some of the key findings:

 Underfunding of Mental Health Care: Despite significant promises from the federal government, funding for mental health services remains woefully inadequate.
 Currently, mental health care accounts for just 6.3% of the total health care budget, far less than is needed to meet the growing demand for services.
 Inadequate funding has resulted in limited access to mental health care, fragmented services, and long wait times for those in need.